inspired777/SortingAlgorithms/README.md

 # SortingAlgorithms
-Three sorting alogorithms in Java.
+Six sorting alogorithms in Java.
 They are tested via TestClass.

-Three more algs will be added later